bishweashwarsukla/project_agent/README.md

 ## Contact

-For queries, feel free to reach out at `your-email@example.com`.
+For queries, feel free to reach out at `goutham.kanukollu@tigeranalytics.com` or `bishweashwar.suk@tigeranalytics.com`.

 ---